The Privacy Commissioner has recently released guidance on a complainant

 Despite this, the Commissioner did recognise that there are limited circumstances where an employer can justifiably withhold information relating to “internal bullying investigations.”
 Such cases would have to rely on section 29(1)(b) of the Privacy Act where a disclosure would break an “express or implied” non-disclosure promise to another employee.
 However the Commissioner noted that only “evaluative material” (which is an assessment or opinion information) “that is compiled solely for a particular employment purpose such as to determine someone’s suitability for a job” is covered under this section.
 A report collected for the purpose of investigating a bullying complaint would not meet this requirement.
 The Commissioner highlighted Watson v Capital & Coast District Health Board as a recent Human Rights Tribunal case where the CCDHB’s refusal to “disclose personal information contained in [Ms Watson’s] alleged bully’s response to her bullying complaint and the interview notes” as an interference with Ms Watson’s privacy.
 The Commissioner recommended that employers should set “clear terms of reference about who will get access to the final report and when”, when conducting internal bullying investigations.

-For further information, please contact a member of our employment team.
+For further information, please contact a member of our data protection and privacy team.

 Disclaimer: the content of this article is general in nature and not intended as a substitute for specific professional advice on any matter and should not be relied upon for that purpose.